EIF’s report Building trusted relationships for vulnerable children and young people with public services was published in February 2018.

 - How can more of these relationships be enabled in our existing public services?

-The project will report in early November.
 For more information, please contact Ben Lewing.